opencost/opencost-website/blog/2025-12-03-introducing-kubemodel/index.md

 tags: [kubemodel, Data Model 2.0, Kubernetes, UID, mentorship, OpenCost]
 ---

+*This project was initiated as part of the LFX Fall 2025 mentorship program at OpenCost and development is ongoing.*

 OpenCost is evolving.
 As Kubernetes environments grow in complexity with pods being recreated, names being reused, and resources constantly shifting, the need for a more robust, scalable data model has become clear.
 Today, we're excited to introduce **KubeModel**, the foundation of OpenCost's Data Model 2.0, designed to bring precision, efficiency, and reliability to Kubernetes cost tracking.

 <!--truncate-->